SAP-samples/abap-platform-rap100/exercises/ex0/README.md

 You can find the solution for this workshop in the development package **`ZRAP100_SOL`**, or you can import it from [here](https://github.com/SAP-samples/abap-platform-rap100/) into your system.

-You've already received user credentials (_read Login Details below_) from the SAP Team  **or** created an account on the SAP BTP ABAP environment Trial.
+You've either already received user credentials from the SAP event team (see the note _About Login Details_ below), **or** you've created an account on the SAP BTP ABAP environment Trial.

 Now, let's get started!

->> ⚠ **Login Details**: ⚠
->>
+> [!NOTE]
+> **About Login Details**:
->> Participants of SAP-led events (e.g. **ABAP Developer Day** or **SAP CodeJam**) will receive logon details - i.e. system information and user credentials - to a dedicated ABAP system from the SAP team via e-mail prior to the event or during the respective event.
+> Participants of SAP-led events (e.g. **ABAP Developer Day** or **SAP CodeJam**) will receive logon details - i.e. system information and user credentials - to a dedicated ABAP system from the SAP team via e-mail prior to the event or during the respective event.
->> Please inform the workshop instructor if you haven't received your login details.
+> Please inform the workshop instructor if you haven't received your login details.
->>

 - [Group ID](#group-id)
 - [Create an _ABAP Cloud Project_ or an _ABAP Project_ in ADT](#create-an-abap-cloud-project-or-an-abap-project-in-adt)